syarul/simply-alt-iso/README.md

 [Deployed Sample](http://iso-klofx.rhcloud.com/)

-This is a short guide how to get this run on Openshift and to take advantage running nodejs gear with ES6 and JSX without compilation.
+This is a short guide how to get this run on Openshift and to take advantage running nodejs gear with Babel which allow ES6 and JSX transpiling on the fly.
 Replace 'myapp' with your preferred application name.

 ```
 rhc app create myapp nodejs-0.10 --from-code=git://github.com/syarul/simply-alt-iso.git